We define the Hamitonian using the NetKet Paulis operators ##

 myvaetrainer = VAETrainer(model=myvae, dataset=dataset)To train the model, we use the .train() method, specifying: - a random key (for reproducibility), - the number of training epochs, - the loss hyperparameters \(\alpha\), \(\beta\), and \(\gamma\).

-The training objective is defined as \[
+The training objective is defined as

-\mathcal{L} = \frac{1}{M}\sum_{m=1}^{M} \mathbb{E}_q[\log p(x^{(m)} \mid z)] - \beta \mathrm{KL}[q(z \mid x^{(m)}) \| p(z)]
+\[ \mathcal{L} = \frac{1}{M}\sum_{m=1}^{M} \mathbb{E}_q[\log p(x^{(m)} \mid z)] - \beta \, \mathrm{KL}[q(z \mid x^{(m)}) \| p(z)] \]

-\] where \(M\) denotes the number of training samples \(x^{(m)}\).
+where \(M\) is the number of training samples \(x^{(m)}\).

-The second term is a regularization term that minimizes the Kullback–Leibler (KL) divergence between the latent posterior \(q(z_i) \sim \mathcal{N}(\mu_i, \sigma_i)\) and the standard normal prior \(\mathcal{N}(0,1)\).
+The first term promotes accurate probabilistic reconstruction of the input data.
+The second is a regularization term that penalizes the Kullback–Leibler (KL) divergence between the latent posterior \(q(z_i) \sim \mathcal{N}(\mu_i, \sigma_i)\) and the standard normal prior \(\mathcal{N}(0,1)\), keeping the latent representation close to an uninformed prior.

-This regularization enforces the latent representation to remain close to an uninformed prior.
-The competition between the reconstruction and KL terms naturally leads to a sparse latent structure: only the minimum number of latent neurons required for faithful reconstruction deviate from the prior (referred to as active neurons), while the remaining ones collapse to the prior distribution (referred to as passive neurons).
-The hyperparameter \(\beta\) controls the balance between these two contributions.
+The interplay between these two terms naturally yields a sparse latent structure: only the latent neurons required for faithful reconstruction deviate from the prior (active neurons), while the rest collapse to it (passive neurons).
+The hyperparameter \(\beta\) controls the balance between the two contributions.

-# If you don't want to spend this time, you can just load the trained data by running the next cell.
+Important: # The following training takes a few seconds on a GPU, but around an hour on a CPU.
+If you don’t want to spend this time, you can just load the trained data by running the next cell.

 key = jax.random.PRNGKey(9812)